"We don't really 'believe in' MCAS here.", what you've probably been told

 What the guideline actually says

-MCAS often presents with multi-system symptoms (flushing, GI, neurological, dermatological, cardiovascular) that don't fit a single specialty.
-GPs frequently send patients in circles between services rather than testing tryptase.
-The single most common reason an MCAS diagnosis fails is that nobody captures acute tryptase within the 1–4 hour window after a flare — which requires a standing phlebotomy form held at the practice in advance.
+MCAS can present with multi-system symptoms (flushing, GI, neurological, dermatological, cardiovascular) that don't fit a single specialty, and GPs often send patients between services rather than capturing tryptase.
+The most common reason a diagnosis fails is that nobody captures acute serum tryptase within the 1–4 hour window after a flare, which requires a standing phlebotomy form held at the practice in advance.
+Where symptoms don't reach the severity threshold the Valent criteria assume, the realistic ask is symptom documentation, tryptase capture and immunology review, not a guaranteed MCAS label.

 Outcomes from people with MCAS